Housing repairs scams

 Report scams

-Report the scam to Action Fraud, the national reporting centre for fraud.
-They will give you a crime reference number that you will need to give to your bank.
+• Action Fraud, the national reporting centre for fraud, who will give you a crime reference number to give to your bank

 Further information